ZahraAmanli02/thesis_lfp_analysis_/README.md

 Body-weight prediction was evaluated using regression-performance metrics.
 Body weight was used only as the target variable and was not included among the predictor features.

+In addition to the cross-mouse bootstrap regression, a within-mouse analysis computed the Spearman correlation between each feature and each animal's own weight change, with a sign test applied across mice to identify features that track weight change consistently at the individual-animal level.

 ### Permutation Testing

 Permutation testing was used to determine whether model performance was higher than expected by chance.

-The target labels or values were repeatedly permuted, and the observed model performance was compared with the resulting null distribution.
+The target labels or values were repeatedly permuted at the level of the mouse, and the observed model performance was compared with the resulting null distribution.

 ### Bootstrap Analysis